 It is widely accepted that Korean origins can be traced back to early settlements in South China and Taiwan.
 However, the three countries have been isolated in recent history, and as a result, each has a homogenous society.
-Their languages are completely different, so are their appearances.
+Their languages are completely different, and so are their appearances.

 Japanese people are similar to the Chinese and Korean people in terms of skin color type.
 It is hard to say what color their skin is since it changes according to which region they come from.
 For example, people from northern Japan such as Hokkaido where the climate is cold tend to have a paler skin tone, but in southern areas such as Okinawa where it is hot and tropical, people can have darker skin tone.

 Studies have shown that their skin is more resistant to aging than most Western and European people.
 Their skin looks like porcelain, and it tends to be clear and smooth.
 However, their skin type can be more sensitive to the environment, especially chemicals and strong skin products.
 For this reason, Japanese people prefer to use more natural ingredients in their beauty products which helps women maintain undamaged and healthy skin as they get older.
 We can observe the same case in Korea.

 Of course, it is heavily based on people’s lifestyles, but genetics still has an important role when it comes to body type.
 However, it is observed that people from Japan tend to be relatively shorter and slimmer compared to people from other countries.
 For example, the average height for men in Japan is 171.2cm (5′ 7.4″) compared to 178.2cm (5′ 10.2″) in the USA.